 Gaspar DB, Hine DC.
 More than chattel: black women and slavery in the Americas.
+Vol. Blacks in the diaspora.
 Bloomington, Ind: Indiana University Press; 1996.

 Fraser GJ.
 African American midwifery in the South: dialogues of birth, race and memory.
 Cambridge, Mass: Harvard University Press; 1998.